delta-12/PretoFlyteFC/README.md

 #### Low pass filter

+Because the input from the radio receiver and IMU seemed to have high frequency noise, a first order low pass filter implemented in software was applied to both.
+The low pass filter was implemented using the following equation and an alpha value of 0.7 was found to be ideal after some testing.
+Without the low pass filter, the quadcopter was prone to sudden, violent de-stabilizing movement as a result of high frequency noise.

+f[n] = &alpha;f[n - 1] + (1 - &alpha;)fi[n], where

+- f[n] is the filtered estimate
+- f[n - 1] is the previous result
+- fi[n] is the new instantaneous measurement

 #### Kalman filter

-Accelerometer is very susceptible to vibrations and the gyroscope tends to drift over time, need a way to fuse the reading for a more accurate measurement.
+The IMU's accelerometer is very susceptible to vibrations and the gyroscope tends to drift over time, thus a method is needed to combine readings for a more accurate measurement of pitch and roll.
 This is the purpose of the Kalman filter.

-With a little bit of simplification, a one dimensional Kalman filter looks like the following.
+Generally speaking, the Kalman filter combines the prediction of an system's state with noisy measurements to produce a more accurate and smooth estimate in a process known as sensor fusion.
+In this case, a one dimensional Kalman filter will be used to fuse data from the noisy acceleromter and gyroscope to get a better estimated of the roll and pitch of the quadcopter.
+The Kalman filter will iterate over the following steps, refining its estimate over time.

+1. Predicition
+2. Measurement
+3. Update
+4. Covariance Update

-#### PID loop
+#### PID control

+PID stands for Proportional-Integral-Derivative, and it's a mechanism to keep a system at a desired setpoint.
+In this case, it will be used to maintain the command roll and pitch angles of the quadcopter.
+The proportional component responds to the current current error, which is the difference between the desired setpoint and the actual state of the system.
+The larger the error, the more corrective action is applied.
+The integral component accumulates past error and helps eliminate peristent stead-state error.
+The derivative component deals with the rate of change and applies damping to prevent overshooting the setpoint if the state of the system to changing too quickly toward the setpoint.

+PID control can be expressed by the following equation.

+\[ \text{Output} = K_p \cdot \text{Error} + K_i \cdot \int \text{Error} \, dt + K_d \cdot \frac{d(\text{Error})}{dt} \]

 ### Motors and ESC